 Among the regular events on ISMA’s calendar that promote mental health include an online global stress summit, a Stress Fair, the annual International Stress Awareness Week, and a stress Helpline.

 You can also find valuable resources on stress management from ISMA’s website.
 These resources include books, publications, downloadable articles on stress in PDF format, and links to other stress management websites.

-ISMA maintains a team of stress management experts who specialise in treating various mental issues.
+ISMA maintains a team of stress management experts who specialize in treating various mental issues.

-Among the services offered include Anger Management, Behavioural Therapy, Autogenic Training, Meditation, Hypnotherapy, Neuro-Linguistic Programming, Post-Traumatic Disorder, Stress Management, and Psychotherapy to name a few.
+Among the services offered include Anger Management, Behavioral Therapy, Autogenic Training, Meditation, Hypnotherapy, Neuro-Linguistic Programming, Post-Traumatic Disorder, Stress Management, and Psychotherapy to name a few.

 Location: London, United Kingdom.

 The Mental Health Foundation was established by Derek Richter more than 70 years ago.
 The purpose of the Foundation was to generate attention toward the devastating effects of poor mental health on the people of the United Kingdom.

 The research conducted by the MSF over the last 30 years has illuminated the truth of mental health – that social, economic, genetic, family, and emotional factors all interact, contribute, and influence the behaviour of people at home and at the workplace.

 The MSF hopes to alleviate the situation by continuing its efforts to provide the latest research that can be used by legislation to introduce policies, decisions, and solutions to mental health.